-To sum up why HIIT training works so well, lets recap:
+To sum up why it works so well, lets recap:

-- HIIT training lasts 20 minutes or less – resulting in a short workout time nearly anyone can integrate into their lifestyle.
+- Lasts 20 minutes or less – resulting in a short workout time nearly anyone can integrate into their lifestyle.

-- HIIT training increases EPOC (excess post-exercise oxygen consumption) resulting in an elevated fat loss state for up to 24 hours after you finish your workout – something you won’t get from lower intensity exercise.
+- Increases EPOC (excess post-exercise oxygen consumption) resulting in an elevated fat loss state for up to 24 hours after you finish your workout – something you won’t get from lower intensity exercise.

-- HIIT training trains the body to effectively remove metabolic waste from the muscles between intervals.
+- Trains the body to effectively remove metabolic waste from the muscles between intervals.
 By quickly removing lactate and other byproducts resulting from high intensity exercise, you enable the body to be primed and ready for another bout of high intensity exercise with less rest.

-- HIIT training is one of several ways to boost both testosterone and growth hormone levels.
+- One of several ways to boost both testosterone and growth hormone levels.
 Since these hormones are highly responsible for muscle gain and fat loss, you should be doing all you can to keep levels high.
-Find out how to naturally boost growth hormone levels.

 HIIT training for on the track: